Worship

 About the Preaching:

-Senior Pastor Nate Melcher is the preacher for most worship settings.
-Rev. Hope Hutchison preaches around 6 times per year and there are occasional guest preachers, too.
+Pastor Nate Melcher is the preacher for most worship settings, and there are occasional guest preachers, too.
 The sermon offers a mix of pastoral care in the midst of challenge, prophetic vision for a justice-filled world, and a call to action.
-Sermons are timestamped in the video descriptions of the worship archives on YouTube and you can stream or download from Soundcloud or your favorite podcast app today.
+Sermons are timestamped in the video descriptions of the worship archives on YouTube.

 About the Music: